Air India black box recovered after crash that killed 241 onboard and several others on the ground

 “When I opened my eyes, I realized I was alive,” he said.

-U.S. participants in the investigation were expected to include people from the National Transportation Safety Board, Federal Aviation Administration, Boeing and General Electric.
+U.S. participants in the investigation will include people from the NTSB, FAA, Boeing and General Electric.

 Professor Graham Braithwaite, director of Aerospace and Aviation at Cranfield University, said that the primary goal of the investigation would be “to find opportunities to prevent future accidents.”